isometry/platform-health/pkg/provider/mock/README.md

 ## Configuration

-Each instance is defined with its name as the YAML key.
+Each instance is defined with its name as the YAML key under `components`.

 - `type` (required): Must be `mock`.
 - `health` (default: `HEALTHY`): The health state of the Mock service.